-We have audited the financial statements of Helm Bank USA, which comprise the balance sheets as of December 31, 2023 and 2022, and the related statements of income, comprehensive income (loss), changes in stockholders' equity and cash flows for the years then ended, and the related notes to the financial statements.
+We have audited the financial statements of Helm Bank USA (the "Company"), which comprise the balance sheet as of December 31, 2024, and the statements of income, comprehensive income (loss), changes in stockholders' equity, and cash flows for the year then ended, and the related notes to the financial statements (collectively referred to as the "financial statements").

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of Helm Bank USA as of December 31, 2023 and 2022, and the results of its operations and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2024, and the results of its operations and its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.

-We also have audited Helm Bank USA's internal control over financial reporting, including controls over the preparation of schedules equivalent to basic financial statements in accordance with the instructions for Federal Financial Institutions Examination Council Instructions for Consolidated Reports of Condition and Income (call report instructions), as of December 31, 2023, based on criteria established in the Internal Control-Integrated Framework (2013), issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
-In our opinion, Helm Bank USA maintained, in all material respects, effective internal control over financial reporting as of December 31, 2023, based on criteria established in the Internal Control-Integrated Framework (2013), issued by the Committee of Sponsoring Organizations of the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
-In our opinion, Helm Bank USA maintained, in all material respects, effective internal control over financial reporting as of December 31, 2023, based on criteria established in the Internal Control-Integrated Framework (2013), issued by the Committee of Sponsoring Organizations of the Treadway Commission of the Treadway Commission (COSO).
+We also have audited the Company's internal control over financial reporting, including controls over the preparation of schedules equivalent to basic financial statements in accordance with the instructions for Federal Financial Institutions Examination Council Instructions for Consolidated Reports of Condition and Income (call report instructions), as of December 31, 2024, based on criteria established in the Internal Control-Integrated Framework (2013), issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
+In our opinion, the Company maintained, in all material respects, effective internal control over financial reporting as of December 31, 2024, based on criteria established in the Internal Control-Integrated Framework (2013), issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).